-In order to get maximum protection for their iPhones, users can set up complex passcodes or use other highly secure solutions for unlocking the screen, such as Face ID.
-While this feature is usually very practical and easy to activate, occasionally your device will ask you to enter the passcode to enable your Face ID feature.
+In order to get maximum protection for their iPhones, users can set up complex passcodes or use other highly secure solutions for unlocking iPhone lock screen, such as Face ID.
+This feature is usually very practical and easy to activate, though, occasionally your iPhone keeps asking for passcode to enable Face ID may occur.

-This message can appear even if you do everything exactly the same way as before, and it will remain on the screen until you find a suitable solution.
-In the next paragraphs, we discuss the possible reasons why the iPhone requires a passcode to enable Face ID, and what are the best solutions to overcome this problem.
+This message could appear even if you didn’t make any wrong attempts or operations, and it would remain on the screen until you enter the passcode.
+In the following sections, we’ll discuss the possible reasons why the iPhone requires a passcode to enable Face ID, and what are the best solutions to get rid of this problem.

-In a case that you don’t turn on your iPhone for a few days, or you use the Find my iPhone option to unlock the screen, the device operating system may require a passcode to enable Face ID.
-There are more possible reasons for such a message, and we listed the most common ones.
+Recently, some iPhone users receive a notification saying ‘your passcode is required to enable Face ID’.
+It always occurs when iPhone users restart their devices.
+Or when you use the Find my iPhone option to unlock the screen, the device operating system may require a passcode to enable Face ID.
+Besides, there are several other possible reasons for the passcode required to enable Face ID.
+And we list the most common ones.

 Apple provides regular updates for iOS with the objective to fix any errors and bugs from the previous version and introduce new features.
 If your iPhone isn’t updated with the latest version, it could behave in unpredictable ways.
 One of the system errors that could materialize in this scenario is the required passcode for Face ID.